 An Out-of-School Youth is an individual between the ages of 16-24, low income, and meets at least one barrier to employment.
 Click HERE to view the barriers.

-Soft skills are skills most employers look for in their prospective and existing employees.
-"Skills to Pay the Bills: Mastering Soft Skills for Workplace Success," is a curriculum developed by ODEP focused on teaching "soft" or workforce readiness skills to youth, including youth with disabilities.
-Created for youth development professionals as an introduction to workplace interpersonal and professional skills, the curriculum is targeted at youth ages 14 to 24 in both in-school and out-of-school environments.
-The basic structure of the program is comprised of modular, hands-on, engaging activities that focus on six key skill areas.
+Most employers look for soft skills in their prospective and existing employees.
+"Skills to Pay the Bills: Mastering Soft Skills for Workplace Success" is a curriculum developed by ODEP focused on teaching "soft" or workforce readiness skills to youth, including youth with disabilities.
+The curriculum targets youth ages 14 to 24 in both in-school and out-of-school environments.
+It was created for youth development professionals as an introduction to workplace interpersonal and professional skills.
+The program's basic structure comprises modular, hands-on, engaging activities that focus on six key skill areas.

 Job Readiness Training

 Learn the Fundamentals of the Workplace.
 The Youth Program offers eligible youth the opportunity to receive job readiness training, which consists of learning the fundamental expectations that employers have with employees, such as: dressing appropriately for the job, arriving at work ahead of time, notifying the employer of an absence or tardiness, as well as how to work with others.
 Gain paid or unpaid work experience with a local employer.
-Job readiness training is provided to any eligible youth whether or not they are entering a work experience activity.
+Job readiness training is provided to eligible youth whether or not they enter a work experience activity.

 Work Experience Training

-The Youth Program offers eligible youth the opportunity to gain paid or unpaid work experience with a participating employer in your community.
+The Youth Program allows eligible youth to gain paid or unpaid work experience with a participating employer in your community.

 Get a High School Diploma or High School Equivalency Diploma (HSE)